Direct Access to a Barrister

 In July 2004 the ban on barristers receiving instructions directly from members of the public was relaxed.
 Instead of instructing a barrister through a solicitor, in many cases members of the public can now approach and instruct a barrister directly.

-St Albans Chambers registered public access barristers can assist with advice, drafting and representation.
+St Albans Chambers registered Direct Access barristers can assist with advice, drafting and representation.